cryptoichiba/fnct-contracts-audit/README.md

 #### Background
 1) Financie stores transaction records in IPFS file storage ( https://ipfs.financie.jp )
 2) Every week, a hash of this data is generated (available from https://financie.jp/api/fnct/ipfs_upload_hash/[day_index] )
+3) The staking/validation system saves this hash to the Polygon chain
-3) Our goal is to save this "correct" hash to the Polygon chain
+4) Our goal is to make transactions in FiNANCiE auditable and immutable through the IPFS storage and the smart contract on the Polygon chain

 #### Flow
 1) "Validators" submit IPFS hashes to LogFileHash contract